Sunday, April 7, 2013

 07.04.13.
 St Asaph St Kitchen carpark, St Asaph St

-St Asaph St / Manchester St: Past Theme Basic demolition site, I cut down Manchester St by post quake, black & blue EPIC Innovation shed, ugly rebuild.
-Next to quake survivor, The Drawing Room I looked at a section of Odeon Theatre roof, which had lain on the demolition site, by the pavement for months, since part demolition of Odeon Theatre: Oregon pine trusses supporting the corrugated iron roof, rusty roller wheels, for Odeon Theatre fly ropes, were attached to beams.
-Theatre roof was demolished.
-The auditorium was gutted, jumbled chairs & crumbling inner side walls exposed to weathering.
+St Asaph St / Manchester St: Past Theme Basic demolition-site, I cut down Manchester St by black & blue EPIC Innovation shed.
+Next to The Drawing Room quake-survivor, I looked at a section of Odeon Theatre roof which had lain on the demolition-site by the footpath for months since part-demolition of Odeon Theatre: Oregon pine trusses supported the corrugated-iron roof, rusty roller wheels for Odeon Theatre's fly-ropes were attached to beams.
+The theatre roof was demolished & the auditorium was gutted, showing jumbled chairs & crumbling inner side-walls exposed to weathering.

 07.04.13.
 Post quake EPIC Innovation, Manchester St / Tuam St